-Recording Daily Attendance: Flexibility should be considered when monitoring attendance in a remote model.
+Recording Daily Attendance:

+Flexibility should be considered when monitoring attendance in a remote model.
 Parent schedules, availability of technology or other barriers may preclude students from connecting with teachers at a certain time

-Recording Student Attendance for Face To Face or Synchronous Instruction 1.
-Teachers will record daily attendance for students consistent with established district procedures for recording daily attendance utilizing Infinite Campus for all face to face instruction or any scheduled remote synchronous learning a.
-Attendance posted daily Recording Student Attendance / Participation for Asynchronous Instruction 2.
-Attendance/Participation for Asynchronous learning will be a combination of students and/or parents checking in on the Parent or Student Portal during each day of asynchronous learning combined with teachers checking that any assigned work given for that day has been initiated by the student. a.
-Schedule for posting attendance will be determined
+Recording Student Attendance for Face To Face or Synchronous Instruction Teachers will record daily attendance for students consistent with established district procedures for recording daily attendance utilizing Infinite Campus for all face to face instruction or any scheduled remote synchronous learning Schedule for posting Attendance (Daily) --- ---

+Recording Student Attendance / Participation for Attendance/Participation for Asynchronous learning will be a combination of students and/or parents checking in on the Parent or Student Portal during each day of asynchronous learning combined with teachers checking that any assigned work given for that day has been initiated by the student.
+Asynchronous Instruction Schedule for recording attendance (daily by student and/or parent) Schedule for posting attendance (upto 7 calendar days for teachers)

-The District will provide professional development to all teachers in order to properly record attendance for students that are being instructed through an online synchronous or asynchronous method.
+The District shall provide professional development to all teachers in order to properly record attendance for students that are being instructed through an online synchronous or asynchronous method.
 A tutorial for students and parents will also be provided, demonstrating how they are to record their asynchronous attendance/participation